JeroenMols/jeroenmols.github.io/content/blog/077-full-stack-technology/index.md

 There are no special super-latency data requirements or need to store massive amounts of data.
 So a relational database suits well due to its reliability, proven track record, and a large community of experts to hire.

 However, I wanted this project to be super easy to run and hence went with a simple in-memory database.
-This avoids the need to [install, configure, and load up a schema](https://github.com/JeroenMols/finance-server?tab=readme-ov-file#setup-database) in a database server:
+This avoids the need to [install, configure, and load up a schema](https://github.com/JeroenMols/finance-server?tab=readme-ov-file#setup-database) in a database server.
+Here's the setup guide I had to write for my previous project:

 ```markdown
 # Setup database